i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Store with
     Encrypted LS2 type (5)
 Store at
-    Hash of blinded sig type and blinded public key, with daily rotation Typical expiration
+    Hash of blinded sig type and blinded public key Two byte sig type (big endian, e.g. 0x000b) || blinded public key This hash is then used to generate the daily "routing key", as in LS1 Typical expiration
     10 minutes, as in a regular LS, or hours, as in a meta LS.
 Published by